 Both of these products can be used:

 Many people will find that their income in retirement will comprise both a pension from their super savings as well as income from the part Age Pension.
-In fact 75% of all retirees currently receive some level of Age Pension income*.
+According to 2014/15 statistics, 75% of all retirees currently receive some level of Centrelink Age Pension income*.

 Centrelink takes into account your age and residence when determining your eligibility for the Age Pension.
 In addition to these requirements, two means tests are also applied.

 *Department of Human Services

 The following key features apply to our RetireChoice and RetireSmart account based pensions.

 Choose the investment mix that best meets your retirement objectives.
 Different investment mixes will provide different levels of income and capital growth.
 You can also change your investment mix at any time.
 (Not available to RetireSmart members as this pension has a pre-set investment strategy.)

 Nominate your annual income (as a percentage of your account balance), subject to an age-based minimum.
 Maximum annual pension limits also apply to transition to retirement pensions.